maxwellbrenner/UFC-Scorecard-Scraper/Scorecard Scraper Documentation.md

 # UFC Scorecard Scraper

-This program is designed to scrape event data and scorecards from the UFC website, downloading images of the scorecards, and compiling them into PDF files.
-It automatically filters and organizes results, processes images, and enables manual creation of PDFs if necessary.
+The UFC Scorecard Scraper collects official event scorecards from the UFC website, downloading scorecard images and organizing them by event.
+It compiles these images into PDFs for each event, allowing the images to be easily reviewed or parsed with an OCR engine.

 ![UFC Scorecard - Results Page](https://github.com/maxwellbrenner/UFC-Scorecard-Scraper/raw/main/images%20(UFC.com)/UFC%20Scorecard%20-%20Results%20Page.png)